 2. Safe, secure, sustainable and affordable energy contributing to European competitiveness remains a priority for Europe.
 Action at the EU level can and must bring added value to that objective.
-Over the years, a lot of work has been carried out on the main strands of an EU energy policy, but more action is needed, as set out below.
+Over the years, a lot of work has been carried out on the main strands of an EU energy policy, including the setting of ambitious energy and climate change objectives and the adoption of comprehensive legislation supporting these objectives.
+Today's meeting of the European Council underlined the EU's commitment to these goals through a number of operational conclusions, as set out below.